jruffet/docker-shogigui/README.md

 - Set up japanese fonts
 - Multiple up-to-date engines (YaneuraOu/elmo and YaneuraOu/orqha-1018)
 - Disable sound (see "Troubleshooting" below)
-- Prepares use of simplified pieces (see "Simplified pieces" below)
+- Prepare the use of simplified pieces (see "Simplified pieces" below)

 ## Pre-requesites
 You need to install docker so that it is controllable by your desktop user.